 The threatened cuts stem from last year’s partisan clash over raising the federal debt limit.
 The measure boosting the limit included $1.2 trillion in reductions to federal programs over a decade -- with $500 billion from defense -- if a bipartisan plan to cut spending and boost taxes isn’t reached by Jan.
 2. A “supercommittee” assigned to reach an accord collapsed last year without a deal.

 Defense companies led by Lockheed Martin Corp.
-(LMT), the world’s largest defense contractor, say federal and state laws may require them to send out blanket notices of potential job eliminations before the elections unless Obama and Congress act to avert the initial $55 billion in annual cuts.
+(LMT:US), the world’s largest defense contractor, say federal and state laws may require them to send out blanket notices of potential job eliminations before the elections unless Obama and Congress act to avert the initial $55 billion in annual cuts.
 In Virginia, those warnings may arrive the weekend before the elections.

 In Virginia’s Senate race, which could help decide control of the Democratic-controlled chamber, both candidates consider it a pivotal issue.